 These patterns are subsequently used to either deposit materials, such as metals, glasses, or ceramics, or to etch these materials with nanometer precision.

-The nanofabrication staff has extensive experience not only fabricating but also designing and characterizing these structures.
+Staff in the Nanofabrication Facility have extensive experience not only fabricating but also designing and characterizing these structures.
 As a result, we frequently collaborate with individuals who are new to nanofabrication to ensure their success.